 Orioles' Rio Ruiz: Out against lefty

-Ruiz is not in the lineup against lefty Eric Skoglund and the Royals, Roch Kubatko of MASN Sports reports.
+Ruiz is not in the lineup Thursday against the Rangers, Roch Kubatko of MASN Sports reports.

-Ruiz sits for the fifth time in the last eight games.
-Four of those days off have come against lefty starters, with the fifth coming against a left-handed primary pitcher following a righty opener.
-Hanser Alberto slides to third base in his absence.
+Ruiz will head to the bench for Thursday's series opener as the Orioles stack righties against opposing left-hander Kolby Allard.
+Hanser Alberto and Richie Martin are manning the left side of the infield in his absence.

 More News